icylord/cellclassification/README.md

 # My Bag of Words implementation
-(1) source code of my bag of words implementation.
+(1) Source code of my bag of words implementation.

-(2) written in python.
+(2) Written in python.
 Coding method is VLAD not VQ

 (3) For Hep-2 Cell Image Classification, see http://mivia.unisa.it/hep2contest/index.shtml